Hugh Jackman On Stage - Theater Credits, Bio and Tickets

 His other notable film credits include a 2002 Golden Globe-nominated performance in “Kate & Leopold,” the titular role in “Van Helsing” (2004), “The Prestige” (2006), “The Fountain” (2006), “Australia” (2008), “Real Steel” (2011), “The Prisoners” (2013), “Chappie” (2015), and the role of Blackbeard in “Pan” (2015).
 In animation, he has voiced roles in “Flushed Away” and “Happy Feet,” both in 2006, “Rise of the Guardians” (2012), and “Missing Link” (2019).

 Jackman has also served as Host of The Tony Awards on four separate occasions (2003, 2004, 2005, and 2014), even winning an Emmy Award in 2005 for ‘Outstanding Individual Performance in a Variety or Music Program’.
 He also hosted the Academy Awards in 2009.

-Jackman returns to Broadway to star as Professor Harold Hill in the eagerly anticipated revival of The Music Man at the Winter Garden Theatre from September 9, 2020.
+Jackman is currently scheduled to return to Broadway to star as Professor Harold Hill in the eagerly anticipated revival of The Music Man at the Winter Garden Theatre from September 9, 2020.